 Please complete this form.
-Someone will be in touch from the practice to explain when you will be able to come into the surgery and receive the Fit Note and to arrange payment.
+Someone will be in touch from the practice to explain when you will be able to come into the surgery and receive the Fit Note.

 Examinations and sickness certificates for schoolchildren: GPC Guidance (General Practitioners Committee)

 It should be noted that GPs are not required to provide sick notes for schoolchildren.
 When children are absent from school owing to illness, schools may request a letter from a parent or guardian, and this is no different during an exam period.
 However, children who have missed exams due to illness are frequently told by schools that a note from a doctor is required; but there is no requirement for this to be provided by a GP.
 Aside from the fact that parents/guardians are responsible for excusing their children from school, GPs cannot provide retrospective sickness certification.
 When a child suffers from a long-term condition, any certification will be provided by the responsible specialist.